To learn more about working with Apogee, click here.

 Where you can find Nellie when she isn’t on the trail: She loves listening to podcasts of all sorts, but especially science-oriented ones and adding to her art collage journal.

-Nellie has a million great qualities, so here’s a few more: In addition to being conversational in Swahili, Nellie is also an expert traveler and is comfortable hostel-jumping across many countries (most recently in Portugal and Spain).
+Further proof why Nellie is so cool: In addition to being conversational in Swahili, Nellie is also an expert traveler and is comfortable hostel-jumping across many countries (most recently in Portugal and Spain).
 Oh, and she must be good at running because she has captained both Cross Country and Track and Field teams!
 Last, but certainly not least, Nellie has worked as a camp counselor, a ceramics instructor, and as a mentor for an academic summer program for youth of color.

 Leader Name: Kendall Hermanson (she/her)